-where each $c_{\tau,i} \in \mathcal{C}_\tau$ is a registration record in \cref{def:resource-registration-record}.
-The context manager $\mathcal{M}_\tau$ maintains the collection $\mathcal{C}_\tau$, the version lineage for type $\tau$, and implements lifecycle and update operations over these records; the server-exposed interface $\mathcal{A}_\tau$ encapsulates $\mathcal{M}_\tau$ and exposes a unified external interface by delegating requests to the corresponding context-manager routines. \end{definition}
+where each $c_{\tau,i} \in \mathcal{C}_\tau$ denotes a registration record as defined in \cref{def:resource-registration-record}.
+The context manager $\mathcal{M}_\tau$ maintains the record collection $\mathcal{C}_\tau$ and the version lineage associated with type $\tau$, while implementing lifecycle and update operations over these records.
+The server-exposed interface $\mathcal{A}_\tau$ encapsulates $\mathcal{M}_\tau$ and provides a unified external interface by delegating incoming requests to the corresponding context-manager routines. \end{definition}